tdj28/blog/content/en/blog/post/computer_science/algorithms/prefix-trees/index.md

 - `select0(k)` returns the index sequence of the $k$-th `0` (where $k$ is 1-based, $k=1, 2, \dots$).
 - Memoria's specific formulation prepends a `10` prefix to the overall unary degree string to align the root.

 By throwing out pointers entirely, succinct structures map the topology directly onto the bitvector, allowing vast string dictionaries (like massive web crawls) to load effortlessly into RAM.
+However, succinct layouts improve storage locality but do not inherently hide their access patterns from physical observation.

-## Searching Without Being Searched: Oblivious Tries
+## Searching Without Being Searched: Data-Oblivious Tries

+{{< alert title="The &quot;Oblivious&quot; Nomenclature Collision" color="warning" >}}
+In computer science, the prefix "oblivious" is heavily overloaded depending on the subfield:
+*   **Data-Oblivious (Security)**: Algorithms whose memory access patterns do not leak information about the underlying data or queries.
+*   **Cache-Oblivious (Performance)**: Algorithms that perform optimally across memory hierarchies without knowing the specific hardware cache line size $B$ (e.g., Cache-Oblivious search trees / van Emde Boas layouts).
+*   **Oblivious Decision Trees (Machine Learning)**: Trees where all nodes at the same depth evaluate the identical feature, preventing inference attacks on the classification path.

+*This section strictly covers the cryptographic **Data-Oblivious** design.*
+{{< /alert >}}

 Up to this point, our optimizations have focused on making string searches fast and memory-efficient.
 But in cloud environments, *efficiency* often trades off directly with *privacy*.

 When querying a remote server for a prefix (e.g., searching a medical database or a DNS resolver), the server can infer exactly what you are searching for just by observing the **memory access pattern**, even if the query string itself is encrypted.

-If you search for "HIV", the server sees memory block $A$, then $B$, then $C$.
-If you search for "HIV" again tomorrow, the server observes the exact same $A \to B \to C$ traversal and knows you repeated the query.
+This security gap exists even at the silicon edge.
+When executing computations inside **Trusted Execution Environments (TEEs)** like Intel SGX or AMD SEV, the CPU state is heavily encrypted, but the motherboard memory bus is exposed.
+A privileged host can infer traversals via page-fault and cache side channels.
+A physical adversary can observe an address trace directly on the memory bus.
+If a physical attacker watches the address trace during a Trie traversal, they can fully deduce the query.
+If you search for "HIV", the bus observes memory block $A$, then $B$, then $C$.
+If you search for "HIV" again tomorrow, the bus observes the exact same $A \to B \to C$ traversal and knows you repeated the query.

-To achieve true cryptographically secure privacy, the sequence of memory accesses must be statistically independent of the actual query string.
+To achieve cryptographically secure privacy against hardware probing, the sequence of physical memory accesses must be **computationally indistinguishable from random, up to the leakage of query length**.
 We achieve this using **Oblivious RAM (ORAM)** applied to Tries <a id="cite-wang-2014"></a>[[wang-2014]](#ref-wang-2014).
+This directly inherits techniques from the foundational Path ORAM protocol <a id="cite-stefanov-2013"></a>[[stefanov-2013]](#ref-stefanov-2013).

 ### Path ORAM and the Oblivious Trie